Frequently Asked Dental Questions – Washington, PA

 How can I safely whiten my teeth?

 Good question!
-Because of the caustic nature of whitening materials, it’s a good idea to see a dentist and a licensed dental hygienist before deciding how to whiten your teeth.
+Because of the caustic nature of whitening materials, it is a good idea to see a dentist and a licensed dental hygienist before deciding how to whiten your teeth.

 I have a temporary crown in my mouth.
 What happens if it comes off or breaks?

-In an emergency, you can place the crown back in your mouth as long as it stable.
-If there is any question that it is not stable or not seating correctly, leave the crown out and give us a call as soon as possible during normal working hours so we can cement it back in for you.
+In an emergency, you can place the crown back in your mouth as long as it is stable.
+If there is any question that it is not stable or not seated correctly, do not put it back in your mouth but instead, give us a call as soon as possible so that we can cement it back in place for you.

 My gums bleed after I brush.
 Is this something to be concerned about?